The Linguistics Department expects to open applications for Fall 2021 on November 1, 2020.

 New students are admitted to the doctoral program once each year to begin in the Fall term.
-Application materials for all potential students must be received by the Department no later than December 7.
+Application materials for all potential students must be submitted no later than December 1.
+The materials that students submit to Rackham are final.
+The Department of Linguistics will not add, switch, or modify application materials.

 Application materials must include: